BernandoLR/DevopsTest/README.md

 Note :
 * if you want to use horizontal pod autoscale, just uncomment resources in deployment.yaml
 * Enviroment in this test, i just make difference pod name in metadata
+* Please read build.sh and backup your file /etc/hosts if you set anything in /etc/hosts